umbobabo/component-win-navigation/README.md

 ### Refactor

 - [ ] Write documentation.
+- [ ] The testing if not a mobile browser that exists when setting the default subcategory is complicating what otherwise should have been simple.
 - [ ] Decide how the whole component or smaller parts can be shared with the rest of the Economist.
 Removing the `win-` prefix.
 - [ ] Refactor so that delegating elements are pass-through as opposed to knowing their arguments.